DICE-UNC/jargon/README.md

 collections that are actually hidden by strict acls.
 Much of this is to support the MetaLnx browser but these sorts of client affordances can be generally applied.

+#### deprecation of old idrop-web and demo code #291

+A few cleanups of old vestigal code.